vasantvohra/Competitive-Programming/README.md

 You may run by making your own test case file file as format in one of the test case or you can directly run  "waterplatform.py".

-The approach used in solving this problem is given "approach.txt"
+The approach used in solving this problem is given "approach.txt".

 <h1>Min-Heap</h1>

 I have used min Heap to solve this problem,
 Priority queues & BFS , Depth first search (to find the lowest) could also be used but they would lead to more time consumption.
-All the necessary working has been mentioned for easy understanding of function
+All the necessary working has been mentioned for easy understanding of function.
 <h1>
 Approach</h1>